 Physical movement is good for people with disabilities to strengthen their bodies and increase their cardiovascular health.
-Some credit the added social benefits of group sports as helping their mood and attitude improve after an injury or accident.
+Some credit the added social benefits of group sports as helping their mood and attitude improve after an injury or accident, aside from just using a wheelchair ramp.
 They saw other people thriving after disability and could then envision the same for themselves.

 What sort of adaptive sports can I do during the summer?

 Nearly all activities have adaptations to accommodate almost any disability.
 While that seems like a very broad statement, adaptive sports organizers have covered almost everything you can think of, from swimming to bicycling, horseback riding (long used for therapeutic care), surfing, diving, wheelchair football, and more!
 Most modifications are in the type of equipment used, but some sports, especially team events, will have some rules or gameplay changes.

 When it comes to special equipment, most adaptive sports organizations will provide the adaptive equipment needed, especially for beginners.
 If you wish to start practicing the sport on your own or more competitively, you may wish to purchase your equipment, especially more customized items, like sports wheelchairs.

 Sports programs are available for all ages and levels, from children’s recreation to competitive senior events and everything in-between!